Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/fields/customizing-fields/creating.md

 }
 ```
 :::note
-Note: Creating widget HTML programmatically can be quite long-winded so it is
+Creating widget HTML programmatically can be quite long-winded so it is
 not provided here.
 For an example of this see the implementation of [Text Input
 Field](https://github.com/google/blockly/blob/master/core/field_textinput.ts)
 .
 :::

 :::note
-Note: If you are creating a widget that is meant to act like an input but uses a
+If you are creating a widget that is meant to act like an input but uses a
 custom element you can add `data-is-text-input='true'` to your element to notify
 Blockly to treat the element as an input.
 :::